 - Save the settings

-- Check if the file was created under yourdomain.com/ads.txt
+- Check the result under yourdomain.com/ads.txt

 You can find detailed instructions and further information about this feature in the ads.txt manual.